-A note on navigating this blog: The Topics list in the right hand margin of each page is a menu that gives you direct access to all the posts.
+A note on navigating this blog: The Topics list in the right hand margin of each page for computers and below for phones and tablets, is a menu that gives you direct access to all the posts.

 MASTERING SELF PROMOTION